 - our ability to develop interventions based on expertise in behavioural techniques and the determinants of patient and practitioner behaviour;

 - we pay attention to both physical and psychosocial factors in patient health;

 - access to well-characterised cohorts;

-- evaluation of interventions using precise objective measures of behaviour and exploration of people’s experiences;
+- evaluation of interventions using both precise objective measures of behaviour and exploration of people’s experiences;

 - our capacity to conduct randomised trials in primary care;